IronCoreLabs/scala-style-guide/README.md

 /** This is a correct one-liner, short description. */

 /**
- * This is correct multi-line JavaDoc comment.
+ * This is a correct multi-line JavaDoc-style comment.
 And
  * this is my second line, and if I keep typing, this would be
  * my third line.
+ *
+ * NOTE: this DOES generate scaladoc, even though it is called
+ * the JavaDco style.
+The difference is whether the text starts
+ * on the same line as the start of the comment.
  */

 /** We don't use the ScalaDoc style so this